 Likewise, the Army has developed a helmet attachment to prevent the head snapping forward too far upon getting hit.
 This device attaches from the lower bar of the helmet to the chest, making sure that an athlete’s head won’t bend unnaturally forward.

-Such advancements in safety technology are crucial.
+Such advancements in football safety gear are crucial.
 In order to ensure the safety of football players, regardless of age, everything must be done to prevent concussions.

 Another way to protect athletes on the field is by making sure the rules on the field are as safe as possible.
 While there will always be risks in playing any sports, it is also important to put player safety first and not put them in unnecessary danger.